Pull to refresh

 Overview

-The incident highlights a systemic vulnerability: the federal government has struggled for nearly a decade to secure its growing cryptocurrency holdings.
+The incident reveals a systemic vulnerability: the federal government has struggled for nearly a decade to secure its growing cryptocurrency holdings.
 A 2022 inspector general audit found the Marshals Service lacked adequate policies for storage, tracking, and disposal of seized digital assets.
-Multiple custody contracts have collapsed.
-And now an alleged insider breach has put tens of millions at risk—raising questions about whether Washington can protect a reserve it wants to treat like a 'digital Fort Knox.'
+Multiple custody contracts have collapsed, and an alleged insider breach has put tens of millions at risk—raising questions about whether Washington can protect a reserve it wants to treat like a 'digital Fort Knox.'

 Key Indicators